pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/_List_of_item_to_do.md

 ﻿# List of work items

+## Oscilloscope

+- Poke constantly (e.g., 10 times or for 5 seconds)

 ## The MultiMeter control / Pokit Pro!

 Big thing: get the lifetime all sorted out.